A Caprese Salad Dish With a Twist

 We’re writing this article during the dog days of summer, when you have no choice but to satisfy your appetite with lighter, refreshing foods, that, by the way, are generally more healthy for you.
 Let’s take advantage of this yearning for more healthy foods by focusing on “the second most popular category” of foods in American dining, which is salads inspired by Italy.
 What’s the first salad that comes to mind?… Caprese salad it is!

-Our founder, Sheila Donohue, who is spending the summer in Italy, recently went to a friend’s house who made this unusual twist on the caprese salad dish.
-The flavors are still lingering in her mouth, and she can’t wait to share it with you.
-Hence the theme of this article, which, down below, has a Caprese salad recipe for this alternative version which you gotta try for yourself at home.
+Our founder, Sheila Donohue, who is spending the summer in Italy, recently went to a friend’s house.
+Her friend surprised her with this dish that was an unusual twist on the Classic Caprese salad dish.
+With the flavors are still lingering in her mouth, she can’t wait to share it with you.
+Hence the theme of this article, which also has the recipe for this alternative version of Caprese salad, which you got to try for yourself at home.

 Who Invented the Caprese?

-The Caprese salad, from its name, is named after the Island of Capri in Southern Italy, just off the shores of Naples Italy.
+The Caprese salad is named after the Island of Capri in Southern Italy, just off the shores of Naples Italy.
 Caprese salad is pronounced [Cah-PRAY-zay] salad.

 Do Italians eat Caprese salad?
 They sure do!
 In fact, it is considered a patriotic dish in Italy due to the colors of the dish, red from tomatoes, green from basil, and white from mozzarella cheese, representing the colors of the Italian flag: red, white and green.
 In Italy, the dish is super popular and you find it everywhere, especially in the summer time when Italian gardens are full of fresh tomatoes and basil.